dotnet/EntityFramework.Docs/docs/querying/tracking.rst

 Tracking vs. No-Tracking
 ========================

 Tracking behavior controls whether or not Entity Framework Core will keep information about an entity instance in its change tracker.
 If an entity is tracked, any changes detected in the entity will be persisted to the database during ``SaveChanges()``.
+Tracking is also used by Entity Framework Core to automatically fix-up navigation properties in entities that were previously loaded into the context instance.

 .. contents:: `In this article:`
     :depth: 2